FAQs – chess and the ECF

 How does the rating work, and how long before I/my child has a rating code?

 A person’s rating is calculated using the results of their games that are submitted for rating.
 A minimum of five games is required for a published rating.
-The ECF publishes two different ratings for each player – Rapidplay, for those games where each player has at least 10 minutes but less than an hour for the game, and Standardplay for longer games.
-Games of less than 10 minutes are not currently rated.
-A more detailed explanation of how ratings are calculated can be found at https://www.ecfrating.org.uk/v2/new/list_players.php
+A more detailed explanation of how ratings are calculated can be found at https://rating.englishchess.org.uk/v2/help/help.php

 How do I/my child enter tournaments?